 Innovative Learning Experience

-Courses in each major have been designed to give students not only the required knowledge base and hands-on practical experience to rise to the top of their chosen professions, but also business essential skills that will enable them to be adaptive and effective in the evolving job market.
+Courses in each major give students not only the required knowledge and hands-on practical experience, but also the essential soft skills that will enable them to be adaptive and effective in the evolving job market.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.